jweisber/shiny-wait-times/README.md

 An app for visualizing wait time data collected by [the APA Journal Survey](https://blog.apaonline.org/2017/04/13/journal-surveys-assessing-the-peer-review-process/").

-Two kinds of visualization are available: scatterplots and ridgeplots.
+Two kinds of visualization are provided: scatterplots and ridgeplots.
 The ridgeplots show probable wait times more explicitly.
 But the scatterplots expose changes over time. **Note that some journals have gotten significantly better/worse in recent years.** Read [this post](http://jonathanweisberg.org/post/Journal%20Surveys/) for more.

 Further caveats: